affordances/resource-corruption-visualization/README.md

+## UPDATE: API is now paid, so the app no longer works.
+Alas.

 # Oil and corruption: a visualization

 I wanted a way to learn more about data visualization and related libraries, but I needed a thing to visualize.
 A friend suggested a possible link between corruption and natural resources like oil -- do oil booms increase corruption in already corrupt countries, or is there no relationship?
 I liked the idea and got to work.